Disclaimer: This is Untrue.

 *

-"Frankfurt am Main in Wikipedia"
+"Frankfurt am Main on Wikipedia"

 http://en.wikipedia.org/wiki/Frankfurt

-2.3.4.6 Cordoba
+2.3.4.8 Cordoba

 *

-"Hasdai ibn Shaprut in Wikipedia"
+"Hasdai ibn Shaprut on Wikipedia"

 http://en.wikipedia.org/wiki/Hasdai_ibn_Shaprut